This package itinerary can be customized to your specific interests and needs.

 Arrive at Gander International Airport, where you'll be greeted by your Community Host.
 Your host is a local who will accompany you on the ferry (45 minutes) and ground (2 hours) transfers to Fogo, telling you about island life along the way.
-Visit the captain’s deck on your boat ride across the Hamilton Sound, and keep your eyes peeled for herds of caribou during your drive across the island.
+As you ride across Hamilton Sound, keep your eyes peeled for herds of caribou.
 Upon arrival at Fogo Island Inn, settle into your suite.
 This evening, savor gourmet Newfoundland cuisine while taking in views over the wild North Atlantic through the floor-to-ceiling windows of the lodge dining room.
 Later this evening, enjoy a champagne toast and unwind in the rooftop hot tub, soaking and stargazing while listening to the sound of the waves crashing on the coast below.

 Enjoy the warm pastries and coffee delivered to your door at daybreak, and later join the other lodge guests for breakfast in the dining room.
-The rest of the morning is devoted to experiences exclusively offered to National Geographic travelers.Spend time with a Community Host who endured life on the island during the depletion of the cod population, which led to resettlement for many Fogo families.
-After hearing a firsthand account of this pivotal period in the island’s history, head to the lodge cinema with your host to watch a documentary on the resettlement.
-Then join a lodge chef on a hike to a root cellar, and return to the kitchen to help prepare a seasonal dish for lunch.
-After lunch, depending on the season, head out on your choice of excursions, you may wish to explore the island by bike, go snowshoeing, or take a boat trip to the nearby Little Fogo Islands.
-This evening, savor a seasonal multi-course meal featuring ingredients from the ocean and foraged on the island—from spruce buds and seaweed to partridgeberries and chanterelles.
+The rest of the morning is devoted to experiences exclusively offered to National Geographic travelers.Spend time with a Community Host who endured life on the island during the depletion of the cod population, which led to resettlement for many Fogo Island families.
+After hearing a firsthand account of this pivotal period in the island’s history, head to the lodge cinema with your host to watch a National Film Board of Canada (NFB) documentary on the resettlement.
+Then join a community host on a hike to a root cellar, and return indoors with your host for another cultural immersion through a lesson in traditional preserve making.

 Spring (April 1 to May 31): Springtime guests of Fogo Island are likely to see the first icebergs drifting by their windows and whales breaching just offshore.
 Get a closer look at these wonders while walking island footpaths, or should the pack ice have sufficiently melted from the harbours, take to the water for an optional cruise through Iceberg Alley.